PaulLintzen/image-calorie-predictor/README.md

 ---

 ## About
-Fall 2025 Final Project from CSCI413 Advanced Data Science at Colorado School of Mines.
-This project focuses on training a CNN model on the Food101 dataset and provides a front end flask application that allows users to upload images.
-Once uploaded the we use our saved model to identify the food and return a calorie estimate.
+This project was produced for as our Final Project from CSCI413 Advanced Data Science at Colorado School of Mines.
+It focuses on training a CNN model on the Food101 dataset and provides a front end flask application that allows users to upload images.
+Once an image has been uploaded, we use our saved model to identify the food and return a calorie estimate.

 ---